netgen/NetgenRemoteMediaBundle/README.md

 For usage documentation see [USAGE.md](docs/USAGE.md)

+For transformations usage see [TRANSFORMATIONS.md](docs/TRANSFORMATIONS.md)

+## Changelog

+For changes in specific versions see [CHANGELOG.md](docs/CHANGELOG.md)

 ## Contributing

 For frontend development see [FRONTEND.md][docs/frontend.md]

 ## Copyright

-- Copyright (C) 2016 Keyteq.
+- Copyright (C) 2021 Keyteq.
 All rights reserved.
-- Copyright (C) 2016 Netgen.
+- Copyright (C) 2021 Netgen.
 All rights reserved.